Office Hours Spring 2015Mondays and Wednesdays 1:00 pm -2:00 pm or by appointment

 - PhD (Mechanical Engineering) Carleton University, 2009

 In 1995, after receiving his first PhD (on dynamics of structures under moving loads), Dr. Ghorashi joined the Mechanical Engineering Department of Sharif University of Technology as an assistant professor.
 In 2001, he was promoted to associate professor.
 During his sabbatical leave in 2002-2003, he worked with Professor Daniel J. Inman in Virginia Polytechnic Institute and State University on the development of smart joints using shape memory alloys.
 In 2004, Dr. Ghorashi moved to Canada.
 At Carleton University in Ottawa, he taught a few courses for which he received the Best Professor Award from the Carleton Student Engineering Society.
 In 2006 he decided to earn a second PhD (this time on dynamics of nonlinear rotating composite beams with embedded actuators) and graduated in 2009.
+A book based on his thesis is under publication by Springer.
 In September 2009, Dr. Ghorashi joined the Department of Engineering in the University of Southern Maine (USM).
-At USM, he has been a member of the Research Council as well as the Faculty Senate.
-Currently, he is serving at the Core Curriculum Committee.
+At USM, he has been a member of the Research Council, the Faculty Senate and the Core Curriculum Committee.

 During his career, he has worked on a variety of research topics including,